-LONE TREE — The Primrose School of Lone Tree was evacuated Wednesday morning after a Cybertruck crashed into the building and started a fire, South Metro Fire Rescue officials said.
+LONE TREE — The Primrose School of Lone Tree was evacuated Wednesday morning after a Cybertruck crashed into the building and caught fire, South Metro Fire Rescue officials said.

-The EV crashed into the school just before 9 a.m. and everyone was safely evacuated before crews arrived, officials said at a press conference.
-Officials said there were a total of 100 people in the building — 78 students and 22 staff.
+The driver of the EV, a grandparent, crashed into the school around 8:30 a.m. and everyone was safely evacuated before crews arrived, according to the City of Lone Tree and officials at a press conference.
+They said there were 100 people in the building — 78 students and 22 staff.
+None of them were injured.

 Students at the school and daycare range from six weeks to 5 years old.

-Fire officials said the fire only impacted the exterior of the building and did not make it inside.
+Fire officials said the fire only impacted the exterior of the building and did not make it inside, but it's not clear when the school will be able to reopen.

 The fire also prompted closures on Teddy Lane, according to the City of Lone Tree.